 I’ll end this mini show with a glimpse of a gown with a faux fur train – what woman wouldn’t swoon over this?!

-I love the passion and textural contrast (lace and fur) in this collection by an equally passionate designer, and I definitely admire her for working to promote positive change in fashion and society.
+I love the passion and textural contrast (lace and fur) in this collection by an equally passionate designer.
+And I definitely admire Bahareh for working to promote positive change in fashion and society.

 I have to say, “Brava, Bahareh!”
-Also, congratulations to Maya and thanks to the organizers of Vancouver Fashion Week who allowed us to share the magic with you!
+And congratulations to Maya!
+We also want to thank the organizers of Vancouver Fashion Week for allowing us to share their magic with you!